Code-Institute-Submissions/MBissett29-Spokes_AugResub/README.md

     * Click to pages on the side bar
     * Under the source tab click none and select Main branch.
     * Click Save
-    * A message about with say " Your site is ready to be published at (https://mbissett29.github.io/Spokes/)
+    * A message at the top of the page will show that the site is ready (https://mbissett29.github.io/Spokes/)